 This recipe for Instant Pot Baked Beans took me weeks to perfect.
 I bought 20 pounds of dried beans and tried this and that and had so many failures.
 I had mushy baked beans, hard-baked beans, flavorless baked beans--but finally, I have NAILED how to make the most Perfect Instant Pot Baked Beans!
+And now YOU can too with this Instant Pot Baked Beans recipe!

-- Tomato Sauce--The tomato sauce will add a nice depth of flavor and balance out the sweetness.
+- Tomato Sauce: The tomato sauce will add a nice depth of flavor and balance out the sweetness.

 How To Make Instant Pot Baked Beans